The next time you want to send your buddies a joke text message, remember that it could end your career.

 OSI refused to allow another pilot to talk to a lawyer after demanding he provides the passcode for his phone, sources said.
 Another pilot provided OSI with the passcode for his phone because he believed they could get a warrant for that information.

 The way OSI obtained the phones raises legal issues, according to military law experts.

 Guy Womack, a military defense attorney in Houston, questioned whether OSI was legally allowed to search one pilot’s cellphone after his commanding officer told him to give it to investigators.

 “If he gave the officer an order to turn over his phone, that does not mean that he gave anyone authorization to search the phone,” said Womack, a retired Marine Corps lieutenant colonel and judge advocate.
 “If you hand them your phone, they can’t look at it, they can just hold it until they get a warrant to search it — or an authorization to search it.
-If they didn’t have authorization to search it, then search was illegal.”
+If they didn’t have the authorization to search it, then search was illegal.”

 OSI either needs a warrant approved by a judge to search your personal phone off base or a command authorization approved by your commanding officer to search your phone on base, Womack told Air Force Times.